|Client:||Kuckucksmuehle community, internee, me|

 Care for the planet – offering an opportunity to live a sustainable life that is less harmful, learning new sustainable skills

-Future care & Fair share – showing what is possible to others, share our spaces and have increased capacity for sharing even further.
+Future care & Fair share – showing what is possible to others, sharing our spaces and having increased capacity for sharing even further.

 1st December 2019 – Published on Permaculture Association UK Opportunities list

 7th December 2019 – Published on the Eco Hacker Farm Blog

 13th December 2019 – Sent out link together with the monthly newsletter

 The call itself was a success in that we quickly found a person to start in this position.

 We had a few responses to our call come from different sources, one volunteer decided to change his application from short-term volunteer to this apprenticeship.
 An online meeting was held and the person was invited to come and take on the position on for a trial period.

 This was just before covid started, during the time when covid started the intern was away from the community staying with friends, before they left we discussed the risks and the intern decided to leave with the understanding that they may not be able to return if the rates went up and lockdown was in force.
 We decided that it was not safe for our elderly resident for this person to return back to the house.
 So we terminated their stay at this point.
 In total, the intern had stayed with us for around 3 months and worked on a mixture of tasks including income generation tasks for the Ecolodge and also in the garden.
 We also closed for visitors and new volunteers.
 Existing volunteers were invited to stay during lockdown with the condition that they would not leave to visit others during this time.

 Upon feedback received – Ad Hoc